Below are Live Dealer Hold’em winning hands, ranked strongest to weakest:

 Live dealer casino hold’em is a unique variation of the popular Texas Hold’em poker game.
 You are seated at a virtual table online, but thanks to video streaming advances, players see a real-life dealer all in real time.
 The best part is the online chat function that allows you to interact with the LIVE dealer and fellow poker players the entire time.

-Aside from the virtual online table and live video streaming interactive experience, the primary difference between regular Texas hold’em poker and regular poker is that you’re trying to beat the dealer’s hand and not the hands of fellow players at the table.
+Aside from the virtual online table and live video streaming interactive experience, the primary difference between regular Texas hold’em online poker and regular poker is that you’re trying to beat the dealer’s hand and not the hands of fellow players at the table.
 Other than that, the same rules apply.

 Typically, live dealer casino games are not free.
 The good news is you can earn practice poker reps for free in other parts of the site’s online casino.
 Once you’re ready to play for real money, you can head back over to the live dealer casino and get in on some Texas hold’em action.